 - Training all KVC team members on diversity, equity and inclusion

-- Publicly stating our DEI commitment on our front doors and lobbies
+- Publicly stating our DEIB commitment on our front doors and lobbies

 - Asking clients and supporters how well we treat individuals and respect diversity on surveys